inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*

-  *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
-This is explained to user in ? button.*

 MOBILISATION ACHIEVED FLOORPLAN

 1. if the latest 'mobilisation achieved' reading is 0, 1, 2 or 3 then label patient as 'in bed'
-2. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'active transferring'
+2. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'actively transferring'
 5.  if the latest 'mobilisation achieved' reading is 7 or 8, then label patient as 'walking with assistance'
 6.   if the latest 'mobilisation achieved' reading is 9  or 10, then  label patient as 'walking independently'
 7. If 'mobilisation achieved' has not been completed since 00:00 today, then label patient as 'missing'
 8. If none of the rules matched then label the patient as 'fallthrough'

-   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
-This to be explained to user in ? button.*

 DOCUMENTATION COMPLIANCE FLOORPLAN

 1. if all three DReaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have been completed since 00:00 today, then label patient as 'missing DReaMING Documentation'
-2. if any of 'fluid intake', 'diet intake' or 'moblisation acheived' flowsheets have been completed since 00:00 today, do not label.
+2. if any of 'fluid intake', 'diet intake' or 'moblisation acheived' flowsheets have been completed since 00:00 today,  then label patient as 'some documentation'.
+Not sure about the wording here, but we basically want it not to be highlighted.
+Can it be not labeled on the front end?

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)